 Safety interventions can affect user autonomy and privacy.
 Designers must weigh trade-offs for teens and parents.
 They also must prevent unnecessary data collection.

 Therefore, oversight should encourage privacy-preserving safety features.
 Clear opt-ins, minimal data use, and secure defaults can coexist.
 In addition, well-designed reporting flows reduce harm without overreach.
-Industry leaders leverage Texas Roblox lawsuit.

 Ultimately, platforms serve vast communities that include children.
 Responsible design and honest disclosures remain foundational.
 Furthermore, continuous improvement matters as threats evolve.